artembelopolsky/HMS-tutorials/set_env.md

 ![Anaconda Prompt](images/anacondaPrompt.png)

 # Create your own environment
-You can see on the image above that you are in a default environment called *base* environment.
+You can see on the image above that you are in an environment called *base* environment.
 You should avoid using it and instead create your own environment, specific to your project needs.

 To create a new environment called *default* (feel free to give it another name):